awsdocs/amazon-personalize-developer-guide/doc_source/export-data.md

 1. In **Dataset export job details**, for **Dataset export job name**, enter a name for the export job\.

-1. For **IAM service role**, choose the Amazon Personalize service\-linked role that you created in [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
+1. For **IAM service role**, choose the Amazon Personalize service\-linked role that you created in [Creating an IAM service role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.

 1. For **Amazon S3 data output path**, enter the destination Amazon S3 bucket\.
 Use the following syntax: